gravity-technologies/grvt-ts-sdk/README.md

 // Withdraw funds from your account
-// Note: For withdrawals, the signature is automatically computed by the SDK using the apiSecret. const withdrawResult = await client.withdrawal({
+// Note: the signature field is optional.
+If not provided, the SDK will automatically compute it using the apiSecret and provided signing options const withdrawResult = await client.withdraw({
   from_account_id: 'your-account-id',
   to_eth_address: 'destination-eth-address',
   currency: ECurrency.USDT,